DimEvil/bio_mobilization_workshop/_episodes/21-datacleaning_darwincore.md

 keypoints:
 - "When doing conversions it's best to break out your data into it's component pieces."
 - "Dates are messy to deal with.
 Some packages have easy solutions, otherwise use regular expressions to align date strings to ISO 8601."
-- "WoRMS LSIDs are a requirement for OBIS."
 - "Latitude and longitudes are like dates, they can be messy to deal with.
 Take a similar approach."
 ---